Home bakery and selling alcohol

 Couldn’t my customer buy the alcohol and I just add the bottle onto the cake?
 You could – but this does take you into the grey area.
 And could you prove it wasn’t you?
 What if your customer decided to post pictures of the cake on social media to compound the problem?
-She added the pipettes but purchased the cakes from you.
+The customer added the pipettes but purchased the cakes from you.
 Did you sell the alcohol?
 Isn’t it better to steer away from trouble before it finds you?

 Have you seen our Cake Pricing Guide – It’s Free.